daredevilgeek/100-days-of-code/log.md

 # This is the log I'll use for the second attempt of 100-days-of-code.
 ## My longterm goals are simple and malleable: learn enough to comfortably become a digital nomad.
 Make my app.
 Be able to comfortably do the Codewars Kata without looking at hints.
 Become a confident problemsolver with code.

+## R1D1: July 24 2017

+**Today's Progress**: Signed up with Team Treehouse.
+Step by step is my game, especially at this stage of knowledge.

+**Thoughts:** Come on dude, you got this.

+## Line in the sand - let's give this another go.

 ## Day 19: July 9, 2017

 **Today's Progress**: 3 hours of podcasts (Javascript and Python) and 1 hour of learning AJAX protocols in preparation for the Random Quote Generator.